zam-org/godot-zeroframe-plugin/README.md

 # ZeroNet expects data as base64, so convert it to that format
 var data = Marshalls.utf8_to_base64(JSON.print(score))

-# Make `fileWrite` request to ZeroNet.
+# Make a `fileWrite` request to ZeroNet.
 Store the file at `inner_path`, with the contents `data`
 # `yield` blocks until storage is complete
 var response = yield(cmd("fileWrite", {"inner_path": inner_path, "content_base64": data}), "command_completed")

 # Check the response.
-If "ok", then it was successful!
+If "ok", then it was successful
 print("Store response: ", response)
 if response == "ok":
     print("File successfully stored at '%s'!" % inner_path)